 Code of Conduct for the Delivery of Banking Services to Seniors

-Seniors have always been important to banks in Canada and banks are committed to serving their needs.
+Banks in Canada are committed to serving seniors' needs.

 In 2019, a Code of Conduct for the Delivery of Banking Services to Seniors was developed, setting out the principles that guide banks when they deliver banking products and services to Canada’s seniors.
 The Code reinforces banks’ longstanding commitment to keeping seniors and their money safe and ensuring inclusive, responsive and trusted access to banking products and services.